No767/Kumiko/Community/installing-requirements.md

     gh repo clone [username]/Kumiko
     ```

-5. Run Make to create the venv and install dependencies
+6. Run `make` to create the venv and install dependencies.
+This will do any needed setup as well.

     ```sh
     make dev-setup
     ```

 ### Arch/Manjaro

 1. Install the suggested build dependencies for pyenv

     ```sh
-    sudo pacman -S --needed base-devel openssl zlib xz tk python libffi
+    sudo pacman -S --needed base-devel openssl openssl-1.1 zlib xz tk python libffi
     ```

 2. Install Pyenv.
-Also make sure to follow the instructions [here](https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv)
+The script below downloads the automatic installer, which is recommended

     ```sh
     curl https://pyenv.run | bash
-    pyenv update
+    ```

+3. Follow the rest of the steps to finish installing Pyenv that are listed [here](https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv).
+Once you get to the section where it says to install the Python build dependencies, don't worry.
+That was literally done in the first step.

+4. Now with Pyenv, you can install Python 3.10

+    ```sh
     pyenv install 3.10.8
     pyenv global 3.10.8
     pyenv rehash
     ```

-3. Restart your shell (make sure you have added it to your path and configured it either in your `.zshrc`, or `.bashrc` files)

-    ```sh
-    exec "$SHELL"
-    ```

-4. Fork and clone the repo
+5. Fork and clone the repo

     ```sh
     git clone https://github.com/[username]/Kumiko.git && cd Kumiko